HannesTaljaard/hannes-personal-website/src/content/compositions/choir/kleine-mensie-liewe-kindjie.md

 category: 'choir'
 ---

 Parts of the melody of this composition are derived from the tune of a well-known isiZulu lullaby, Thula Thu’.
-Kleine Mensie, Liewe Kindjie is one of more than ten lullabies that I have composed or arranged these last twenty years while exploring the fascinating inwardness/outwardness we experience when singing lullabies.
+Kleine Mensie, Liewe Kindjie is one of more than ten lullabies that I have composed or arranged until now as a way of exploring the fascinating inwardness/outwardness we experience when singing lullabies.
 By using parts of a beautiful melody originating in one South African language to express deeply felt personal ideas in another one of our languages (and an original own melody), I hope to contribute to our building a world of understanding and compassion.

 Slaap, kleine mensie, slapies!
 Slaap, liewe kindjie, slaap!